ldodds/prelinger-tv/README.md

 The application is a very simple Sinatra application.
 It's dependent on the [Kasabi.rb][3] ruby gem.

 You need to configure your Kasabi API key in the KASABI_API_KEY environment variable before it will run.
-You should then be able to do:
+You should then be able to just:

  rackup

 [0]: [http://kasabi.com]
 [1]: [http://www.greenhughes.com/content/html5-leanback-tv-webapp-brings-sparql-living-room]